Idilismiguzel/Part-of-Speech-Tagger/readme.md

   <img src="./_post-hmm.png"/>
 </p>

-The project is broken up into two Python notebooks
+The project is broken up into two Python notebooks:

 __HMM warmup (optional)__ : In this notebook, you'll use the Pomegranate library to build a simple Hidden Markov Model and explore the Pomegranate API.